 Coinbase also opened up other problems when it comes to serving customers and they started to integrate its business with traditional banking laws and act on the base of the classic financial system.
 Also, Coinbase first got approved by US Government, which included monitoring of users account and forced shutdowns of many accounts.
 Many users who used Bitcoin for paying adult services, gaming, gambling, and resale of coins got their accounts frozen.
 One more thing worth noting is that many personal information is required for opening the account.

 Considering all of the above, there are several Coinbase alternatives currently available that will help you get your hands on some Bitcoin.

-CEX is a London, UK-based exchange that supports the buying and selling of BTC and ETH.
+CEX is a London, UK-based exchange that supports the buying and selling of BTC, ETH and 20 other coins.
 CEX has been operating since 2013 and has earned quite a bit of respect in the cryptocurrency space and is operational in 99% countries of the world.
 The great thing about this platform is that they keep on adding more countries to their list.

 Some of the notable features of CEX include:

 - Purchase Bitcoin using debit or credit card.

 - Purchase Ethereum using debit or credit card.